 A native of Rochester, NY, Victoria Brzustowicz grew up in Brighton, with summers on the coast of Maine.
 She graduated from Wells College with a BA in Studio Art.
 At Wells she studied with noted painter William Roberts.
 She also studied printmaking at RIT.

-Victoria is also affiliated with Flower City Arts Center (formerly the Genesee Center for the Arts) where she teaches drawing and painting, and has offered linoleum block printing instruction.
+Victoria is affiliated with Flower City Arts Center (formerly the Genesee Center for the Arts) where she teaches drawing and painting, and has offered linoleum block printing instruction.

 Click here for a list of shows and exhibits.